ThomasHEaton/UIEX/README.md

 }
 ```

-Will load the USS file `Resources/RedOwl/Demo/DemoElementStyle.uss` and `Resources/RedOwl/Styles.uss`
+Would load and attach the USS files `Resources/RedOwl/Demo/DemoElementStyle.uss` and `Resources/RedOwl/Styles.uss`

 ### USSClass

-Place any number of these attributes on any RedOwl editor class and it will add a USS class to this element
+Place any number of these attributes on `RedOwlClasses` and it will add a USS class to this element

 ```cs
 namespace RedOwl.Demo